ArunaStorage/documentation/get_started/basic_usage/05_How-To-Objects.md

 If the data associated with the Object is greater than 4 Gigabytes you have to request a _multipart_ upload and chunk your data in parts which are at most 4 Gigabytes in size.
 You also have to request an upload url for each part individually.

+Requesting an upload URL needs at least APPEND permissions on the Object's Collection or the Project under which the Collection is registered.

 **Note:** For each uploaded part of the multipart upload you will receive a so called `ETag` in the response header which has to be saved with the correlating part number for the Object finishing.